 Replacing the front crankshaft oil seal

-If there are signs of oil leakage through the crankshaft seals, first check if the crankcase ventilation system is clogged and if its hoses are pinched, repair if necessary.
+If you find traces of oil leakage through the crankshaft oil seals, first check to see if the crankcase ventilation system is clogged and if its hoses are pinched, and repair if necessary.

-If the oil leak does not stop, replace the oil seals.
+If the oil leak does not stop, replace the seals.

-A sign of the need to replace the front crankshaft oil seal is oil leakage through its edge.
+A sign that the front crankshaft oil seal needs to be replaced is oil leaking through its lip.

-In this case, the oil is sprayed by the rotating crankshaft pulley, as a result of which the entire front of the engine and the timing belt are oiled.
+In this case, oil is sprayed out by the rotating crankshaft pulley, as a result of which the entire front part of the engine and the timing belt become oily.

 Disconnect the wire from the negative terminal of the battery.

-Set the piston of the 1st cylinder to the TDC position of the compression stroke (see "Setting the piston of the first cylinder to the TDC position of the compression stroke").
+Install the piston of the 1st cylinder to the TDC position of the compression stroke (see “Installing the piston of the 1st cylinder to the TDC position of the compression stroke”).

-Remove the timing belt (see "Replacing the timing belt and tensioner").
+Remove the timing belt (see “Replacing the Timing Belt and Tensioner Pulley”).

 Using two screwdrivers, remove the crankshaft toothed pulley.

-Remove the key from the crankshaft shank groove.
+Remove the key from the groove of the crankshaft shank.

 Using a screwdriver, remove the oil seal from the oil pump cover.

-Lubricate the working lip of the new oil seal with engine oil, install it in the oil pump cover, orienting the working edge inside the engine, and press the oil seal into the pump cover until it stops with a mandrel.
+Lubricate the working edge of the new oil seal with engine oil, install it in the oil pump cover, oriented with the working edge towards the inside of the engine, and press the oil seal into the pump cover until it stops using a mandrel.

-As a mandrel, you can use a suitable size socket from the toolbox.
+As a mandrel, you can use a head of a suitable size from the tool kit.

 Install all removed parts and assemblies of the gas distribution mechanism in the reverse order of removal.

-Adjust the tension of the timing and alternator drive belts
+Adjust the tension of the timing belts and the generator drive belt

-The reason for the oiling of the clutch discs may be a leak in the oil seal of the input shaft of the gearbox or the rear oil seal of the crankshaft.
+The reason for oily clutch discs may be a leak in the gearbox input shaft oil seal or the rear crankshaft oil seal.

 Engine and transmission oils differ in smell.

-With a certain skill, it can be used to determine which of the oil seals is defective.
+With a certain skill, you can use it to determine which of the seals is defective.

-Helpful Tip There is another way to determine the type of oil.
+Helpful advice There is another way to determine the type of oil.

-Drip the oil into the water poured into a container in a thin layer.
+Drop the oil into a thin layer of water poured into a container.

-Transmission oil will spread over the entire surface of the water in the form of an iridescent film, and engine oil will remain in the form of a drop similar to a lentil grain.
+Gear oil will spread over the entire surface of the water in the form of a rainbow film, and motor oil will remain in the form of a drop, similar to a grain of lentil.

 You will need: a screwdriver with a straight blade, a mandrel.